GMartigny/people-doc-exercise/readme.md

 ## Tooling

  - Webpack: Build and bundle all sources.
+    - Babel: Transpile Javascript to a more compatible version using browser usage.
     - html-webpack-plugin: create a HTML file and inject build source into it.
     - mini-css-extract-plugin: create a separate file for all the CSS.
  - BootstrapCSS: CSS framework for easier component creation and page responsiveness.